 “I’ve seen the needle and the damage done” sings Neil Young.
 We can relate to that verse.
 Due to overdoses, A whole generation of young men and women are dead, dying, lost.
 I have lost so many family members and friends to this insidious disease.
 Collectively, we shed a sacred river of tears.
-Today, I thought of the endless list of my friends who have succumbed to addiction.
+Today, I thought of the congregation of friends and family who have succumbed to addiction.

-Social psychology is a passion of mine–I often feel compelled to ask questions and arrive at some basic truths.
-So when it comes to a social issue that has resulted in the death of some of the most kind, loving, and gentle souls that God blessed me with the opportunity to befriend, I am duty bound to ask the question “Why?” and to research and explore, and find some answers.
+When it comes to a social issue that has resulted in the death of some of the kindest, loving, and gentle souls whose acquaintance I was blessed to make, I am duty bound to ask why this epidemic has gotten so out of control–I am duty bound to research and explore, and find some answers.

 One need only compare the rates of addiction in The United States with that of other countries.

 It is highly unlikely that everyone with the biological trait that makes addiction more probable, somehow ended up in the United States.